rgbprocessing/HDR-Video-to-GIF/README.md

 ## Batch conversion

-I also wrote a Python function to convert every video in a folder into a GIF using the same tone-mapping pipeline.
+We also include code to batch convert every video in a folder into a GIF using the same tone-mapping pipeline.